 Many objects integral to the semiconductor manufacturing process (quartz, glass, plastic, and ceramic) are inherently charge generating.
 Because these materials are insulators, this charge cannot be removed by grounding.
 Many static control materials contain carbon particles or surfactant additives that sometimes restrict their use in cleanrooms.
 The need for personnel mobility and the use of cleanroom garments often make the use of wrist straps difficult.
-In these circumstances, ionization and flooring/footwear grounding systems become key weapons against static charge.
+In these circumstances, ionization and ESD control flooring/footwear systems become key weapons against a static charge.